All photographs are copyrighted and may not be used without permission.

 Edwards Plateau, including out into the brush country to at

 least Hwy.
-90 should be considered Common until proven otherwise.
+90 should be considered Common until PROVEN otherwise.

 I had a note here about how there were some Chihuahuan Ravens here.